 This gives you flexible access to your pension savings to take money out, and it’s one of the ways you can access your pension savings after you’ve reached your normal minimum pension age.
+It’s also known as income drawdown.

-You can normally take up to 25% tax-free cash when you access your benefits (limited to a lifetime maximum of £268,275 unless you hold protection for a higher amount).
-You can either take your tax-free cash in chunks or all at once.
-Under HMRC rules, for every £1 of tax-free cash you take, £3 will be moved to a flexi-access drawdown account that we’ll set up for you.
-Once you’ve money set aside in flexi-access drawdown, if you’d like to you can take ad-hoc withdrawals from your flexi-access drawdown account, while leaving the rest of your money invested to grow further.
+You can normally take up to a 25% tax-free lump sum when you access your benefits (limited to a lifetime maximum of £268,275 unless you hold protection for a higher amount).
+You can either take your tax-free lump sum in chunks or all at once.
+Under HMRC rules, for every £1 of tax-free lump sum you take, £3 will be moved to a flexi-access drawdown account that we’ll set up for you.
+Once you’ve money set aside in flexi-access drawdown, if you’d like to you can take lump sum withdrawals or set up a regular monthly income from this account, while leaving the rest of your money invested to grow further.
 This could be especially handy if you’re only partially retiring.
-Also known as income drawdown.

-• As long as your money remains invested, the value might rise and fall, depending on how your investments perform.
+- As long as your money remains invested, the value might rise and fall, depending on how your investments perform.
 Any money taken is added to your income for the year and taxed in the normal way.

-• There’s a risk you could run out of money to live on in your retirement, if you take too much money out early on.
+- There’s a risk you could run out of money to live on in your retirement, if you take too much money out early on.
 But you could use any remaining money to transfer to a guaranteed income (an annuity) later on.

 More about your different options for taking your pension savings »